jmsmkn/argjam.com/content/about-the-party/_index.md

 Beer will be provided by Rising Tide, wine will be available for those who prefer, as well as non-alcoholic drinks for those who wish to abstain and for those who are driving.
 All guests are strictly prohibited from bringing in any alcohol.
 Don’t worry, there will be plenty.

-We’ll be dressed up and encourage you too as well, but feel free to wear whatever you’re comfortable in.
+We’ll be dressed up and encourage you to as well, but feel free to wear whatever you’re comfortable in.

 You are welcome to bring a guest.
 Families are welcome.